mkbaldwin/notes-public/pluralsight/cloud/aws-ccp_1_cloud-contepts-aws.md

   * AWS Resource Tags
     * Metadata we attach to specific resources
     * Name / Optional Value
-    * Use casees include department, environment, or project
+    * Use cases include department, environment, or project
   * AWS Organizations
     * Allows for managing multiple accounts under a single master account
     * Provides consolidated billing for accounts with clean separation of costs between organizations